HardikJainGit/Analog-Calculator/README.md

 - **Parentheses for Grouping**: Support for complex expressions with grouping using parentheses.
 - **Wireless Input**: Inputs can be given wirelessly over Wi-Fi connection by phone or laptops handled by NodeMCU unit.
 - **Arduino Integration**: Input expressions are parsed and converted for Arduino using the Arduino Stack Library.
+- **Inputs via PWM**: PWM square wave is averaged to its DC value by a RC low-pass filter and given to the analog circuit.
 - **Display Output**: Calculated results are displayed on the user's personal computer screen.

 ## How It Works